-The collect, the analysis and the documentation of requirements are essential all along the life cycle of a software project.
+The collection, the analysis and the documentation of requirements are essential all along the life cycle of a software project.
 Requirements describe the stakeholders’s vision of the system, the behavior of the latter, the interactions of the users with it and the environment in which it will be used.

 The writing process of requirements implies many stakeholders, who may differ depending on the industry.

-A document well written is crucial, because it is the ground on which the needs will be defined, as well as the calculation of the project budget.
+A well written document is crucial, because it is the ground on which the needs will be defined, as well as the calculation of the project budget.
 It will also enable to monitor the project.

 This article aims to provide 8 best practices regarding software requirements.
 Those tips are very operational and will facilitate the life cycle of the project.

 Let’s start with a reminder of the definition of software requirements according to IEEE & CMMI:

 - A condition or capability needed by a user to solve a problem or achieve an objective,

 - A condition or capability that must be met or possessed by a system or system component to satisfy a contract, standard, specification, or other formally imposed document,